NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mud Bomb (Major).md

 * * *

 This clay vessel launches gobs of clinging mud and grit.
 You gain a +3 item bonus to attack rolls.
 The bomb deals 4d6 bludgeoning damage and 4 bludgeoning splash damage.
-On a critical hit, the target is [[Conditions/Dazzled|Dazzled]] until the start of your next turn.
+On a critical hit, the target is [[Dazzled|Dazzled]] until the start of your next turn.

 *Source: Pathfinder #176: Lost Mammoth Valley*
 *OGL*